 How to prevent the issue: Printers should be physically located in a secure place—a private room or area where they can be locked away is a good start, but otherwise be sure that they are near someone trustworthy who can keep an eye on people who use the machine.

 The hardware you use can also help you keep prying eyes at bay.
 For example, some printers come with tray locks that require a physical key to open them, limiting the number of people who can access sensitive papers.
-Other print solutions, like these offered by HP, will only allow a person to pick up a document from a specified printer if they have an access code or security badge.

 2. Unauthorised changes to printer settings